 This information has been written for patients, their families and friends and the general public to help them understand more about a rare form of primary bone cancer, known as chordoma.
-This section will detail what a chordoma is and how a chordoma is diagnosed and treated.
+This page will detail what a chordoma is and how a chordoma is diagnosed and treated.

-Chordoma is a rare form of primary bone cancer, known to affect only 1 individual per 800,000 people every year(1).
-Chordomas most frequently arise in the spine or the skull, and the different locations of these tumour lead to varying symptoms.
+Chordomas most frequently arise in the skull base, along the spine and the sacrum.
+The different locations of these tumour lead to varying symptoms.
 This variation of symptoms, and the slow-growing nature of the tumour often make the diagnosis of a chordoma difficult and lengthy.

 50% of chordomas are reported in the sacrococcygeal region of the spine, which is the very base of the spine where it connects to the pelvis.
-A further 35% occur in the base of the skull where the skull meets the spine (known as the spheno-occipital region) and the remaining 15% present in the vertebral column; which includes all areas along the main length of the spine(2).
+A further 35% occur in the base of the skull where the skull meets the spine (known as the spheno-occipital region, often affecting a region of the occipital bone called the clivus) and the remaining 15% present in the vertebral column; which includes all areas along the main length of the spine (2).

-This tumour type develops from tissue known as the notochord (pronounced no-tow-cord).
+This tumour type is thought to develop from tissue known as the notochord (pronounced no-tow-cord).
+This is the most widely accepted hypothesis, but there is no strong evidence to univocally support this.
 The notochord is required during embryonic development to form the template of spinal tissue while the baby is in the womb.
-Over time, this spinal tissue is replaced with bone and there is no use for the notochord.
-Small areas of the notochord can remain into adulthood with no effect.
-However, like any other cell type, these small areas of remaining notochord are capable of being transformed into cancerous cells which grow uncontrollably to form a chordoma tumour(3).
+Over time, this developmental structure is replaced with bone and there is no use for the notochord in adults.
+Small areas of the notochord are likely to remain into adulthood in many individuals with no effect.
+However, like any other cell type, these small areas of remaining notochord are capable of being transformed into cancerous cells which grow uncontrollably to form a chordoma tumour (3).

-Chordomas are low-grade tumours, meaning they are slow-growing and unlikely to spread elsewhere in the body(2,4).
+Most chordomas are low-grade tumours, meaning they are slow-growing and unlikely to spread elsewhere in the body (2,4).
 However, they can become locally aggressive and cause bone destruction in neighbouring areas.
-If an advanced chordoma does spread (a process known as metastasis) it will most commonly affect the lungs, nearby lymph nodes, the bones, the liver or the skin(5).
+If an advanced chordoma does spread (a process known as metastasis), it will most commonly affect the lungs, nearby lymph nodes, the bones, the liver or the skin (5).

-The yearly incidence of chordoma is approximately 1 case in every 800,000 people, with approximately 35 people being diagnosed with chordoma each year in the UK and Ireland(1).
+The yearly incidence of chordoma is approximately 1 case in every 800,000 people, with approximately 60-65 people being diagnosed with chordoma each year in the UK and Ireland (1).
 There is a slightly higher frequency of chordoma in males than in females and reports state that this tumour type is more common in Caucasian individuals(1,6).

 Chordomas can develop in anyone, at any age, and have been diagnosed in patients from 3 to 95 years of age.
 Despite this, this rare tumour type is more common in adults around the age of 40 to 75 years; with a median age at diagnosis of 58 years(2).
 Children and adolescents are rarely diagnosed with chordoma and make up just 5% of cases.
 It is reported that chordomas arising in the skull often present at a much younger age in children and adolescents.
 However, this may be because chordomas of the skull present with symptoms earlier, leading to an earlier diagnosis(4).